Omega-3 & Omega-6: Why the Ratio Matters

 | ALA (alpha-linolenic acid) | Flaxseed oil, chia seeds, walnuts, hemp oil | Plant-based precursor |

-| EPA (eicosapentaenoic acid) | Fatty fish, algae oil | Inflammation regulation |
+| EPA (eicosapentaenoic acid) | Fatty fish, algae oil | Precursor of certain eicosanoids |

-| DHA (docosahexaenoic acid) | Fatty fish, algae oil | Brain, nervous system, vision |
+| DHA (docosahexaenoic acid) | Fatty fish, algae oil | Structural component of cell membranes, particularly in brain and retina |

 The ALA Conversion